periph/gohci/README.md

 It hardly can get any simpler:

 - Only support one specific use case: *Golang project hosted on Github*.
-- As simple as it can be; the initial version is less than 300 lines.
+- As simple as it can be; the initial version was less than 300 lines.
 - There is no server, the worker must be internet accessible and HTTPS must be proxied ([Caddy](https://caddyserver.com/) works great along https://letsencrypt.org).